brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Mean**

-- **Mean**: The sum of all values divided by the number of values.
+  The sum of all values divided by the number of values.
 (Synonym: average)

+- **Weighted Mean**

-- **Weighted Mean**: The sum of all values times a weight divided by the sum of the weights.
+  The sum of all values times a weight divided by the sum of the weights.
 (Synonym: weighted average)

+- **Median**

-- **Median**: The value sucht hat one-half of the data lies above and below.
+  The value sucht hat one-half of the data lies above and below.
 (Synonym: 50th percentile)

+- **Percentile**

-- **Percentile**: The value such that P percent of the data lies below.
+  The value such that P percent of the data lies below.
 (Synonym: quantile)

+- **Weighted Median**

-- **Weighted Median**: The value such that one-half of the sum of the weights lies aboe and below the sorted data.
+  The value such that one-half of the sum of the weights lies aboe and below the sorted data.

+- **Trimmed Mean**

-- **Trimmed Mean**: The average of all values after dropping a fixed number of extreme values.
+  The average of all values after dropping a fixed number of extreme values.
 (Synonym: truncated mean)

+- **Robust**

-- **Robust**: Not sensitive to extreme values.
+  Not sensitive to extreme values.
 (Synonym: resistant)

+- **Outlier**

-- **Outlier**: A data value that is very different from most of the data.
+  A data value that is very different from most of the data.
 (Synonym: extreme value)

 ### Key Ideas